Emilia Morosini: Role in the Risorgimento

 Emilia and her family were deeply involved in the Risorgimento movement.
 During the Five Days of Milan (18–22 March 1848), an uprising against Austrian rule, she hosted members of the Provisional Government of Lombardy at Villa Negroni.
 This rebellion marked one of the first armed insurrections against Austrian dominance in Italy.
 Alongside her daughters, Emilia provided aid to the wounded, supplied provisions to the military, and raised funds for the insurgents.

-Her son, Emilio, died at age 19 while defending the Roman Republic in 1849.
-He was severely wounded on 29 June 1849 during battles on the Janiculum hill near Porta San Pancrazio, fighting alongside Luciano Manara, and succumbed to his injuries on 1 July 1849, becoming a martyr for Italian independence.
+Her son, Emilio, died at the age of 19 while defending the Roman Republic in 1849.
+He was severely wounded on 29 June 1849 during battles on the Janiculum Hill near Porta San Pancrazio, fighting alongside Luciano Manara (who died on 30 June 1849), and succumbed to his injuries on 1 July 1849, becoming a martyr for Italian independence.

 Emilia's daughters, Giuseppina and Carolina, supported the patriot cause by organizing a care center for the wounded at the family home.
 Villa Negroni evolved into a cultural salon, hosting figures such as Giuseppe Verdi, Arrigo Boito, and Francesco Hayez, while remaining under Austrian surveillance due to the family's patriotic activities.

-Hayez portrait
+Portrait by Hayez

-In 1852, Francesco Hayez, a prominent Romantic Italian painter, created a portrait of Emilia.
+In 1852, Francesco Hayez, a prominent Romantic Italian painter, painted a portrait of Emilia.
 Commissioned by Emilia herself, the painting was displayed at the annual exhibition of the Brera Academy in Milan in 1852.
 The portrait is now part of the collection at the Pinacoteca Ambrosiana in Milan.